Getting Started#

 pip install dxflow

-The next step is to create a session using the DiPhyx user name and password:
+The next step is to create a session using your DiPhyx email and password:

 dxflow has four main components:

 • Compute Unit: A reserved cluster on a cloud platform for executing computational tasks.
-This can be on any cloud provider, such as AWS, Azure, or Google Cloud, or a local computee resource which is connested to the platform using the dxflow CLI.
+This can be on any cloud provider, such as AWS, Azure, or Google Cloud, or a local compute resource which is connected to the platform using the dxflow CLI.

 • Project: A collection of software tools or containers configured to work together for specific tasks.